 Ideally, the psychiatrist, psychologist and psychotherapist are working with your mind, perspective and your ideas.
 They can make you feel better about yourself and create that special state of mind which can bring you stability and emotional balance.

-All you need to do is to look for that person, either we are talking about a psychological professional or a psychiatrist one, with which you are feeling comfortable, and you are not having any problems in communicating and telling all your problems.
-In the end, communication is the key for pretty much everything, but even more important when this is the main tool which can make a difference in your life.
+All you need to do is to look for that person, whether we are talking about a psychological professional or a psychiatrist, with which you are feeling comfortable, and you are not having any problems communicating and telling all your problems.
+In the end, communication is the key to pretty much everything, but even more important when this is the main tool which can make a difference in your life.
 This is also one of the popular psychology dissertation topics.